 Create a Laravel Middleware (Register & Use with Example)

-With Laravel middleware it is possible to inspect or modify HTTP requests before they reach the controller methods and serve the proper response to web browsers based on these requests.
-In simple words a Laravel middleware is used to filter requests and responses in a Laravel application.
-In this post we are going to make a Laravel middleware and we will validate requests for an API token with this middleware.
+With Laravel middleware, it is possible to inspect or modify HTTP requests before they reach the controller methods and serve the proper response to web browsers based on these requests.
+In simple words, a Laravel middleware is used to filter requests and responses in a Laravel application.
+In this post, we are going to make a Laravel middleware and we will validate requests for an API token with this middleware.
 This middleware works as a Laravel auth middleware by validating API requests using the authorization header.

 How Does a Laravel Middleware Work?

-When user hits a URL of a Laravel application or sends a request to laravel application, the requests is sent to HTTP kernel which defines list of various global and route specific middlewares.
+When a user hits a URL of a Laravel application or sends a request to Laravel application, the requests is sent to HTTP kernel which defines list of various global and route specific middlewares.
 Each Laravel middleware is then run in sequence to validate or modify the request.
-The request continues if the middleware passes and then finally the response is sent to browser after all middlewares have been executed.
-The response can also be modified with middleware before it is sent to client or browser.
+The request continues if the middleware passes and then finally the response is sent to the browser after all middlewares have been executed.
+The response can also be modified with middleware before it is sent to the client or browser.

 How to Create a Custom Middleware in Laravel?